JeremyOlds/fs-journal/notes/05-javascript.md

 .filter - function to filter all members in an array that fit the parameters set .sort - allows you to compare parameters between members of the array and sort them.
-.map - changes the properties of the array and creates a new array
+.map - changes the properties of the array and creates a new array .includes - determines whether an array includes a certain element

 math.random() - function to create a random number